eea/land.copernicus.theme/docs/Redesign Docs/Readme.txt

 Implement News list.
 Implement Events list.
 Remove scripts from redesign-simple-page.html and redesign-index.html.
 Move in portal javascripts or use existing (jquery).
+Fix space in footer bottom.
+Navbar to have suboptions if any.
+Admin menu.